storacha/specs/Pin.md

 Publishing protocol allows representing DAGs over time by allowing authorized peers to change state associated with a unique identifier.

-Just like DAG state we represent it's state in terms of casually oredered operations - Replica of `Publish` operations.
+Just like DAG state we represent it's state in terms of casually ordered operations - Replica of `Publish` operations.

 `Publish` operation associates DAG _(as defined by our protocol)_ with a specific "root" with a unique identifier, represented by [ed25519][] public key.
 It is defined by a following [IPLD Schema][]